 If you have already received adult education allowance before 1 August 2020 and are applying for the allowance for the same studies, the change does not apply to you and you must apply for the allowance according to the rules of the previous law.

-After you have been accepted as a student in the study program for which you are applying for the allowance and for which your employer has granted you study leave, submit your initial application to us.
+Submit your initial application to us after you have been accepted as a student in the study programme for which you are applying for the allowance and for which your employer has granted you study leave.
 In the initial application, you can apply for a right to the allowance for a period of up to 15 months.
-We recommend that you apply for the maximum possible number of months of allowance in your initial application.
-This way, any future payment decisions are not delayed due to a lack of initial approval.
+You can apply for the right to receive allowance for the period for which you have been granted study leave.

 Work that you have done in countries in the EU and EEA and in Switzerland can be included in your employment history as of 1995 (the year when Finland joined the European Union), and no earlier than the date when the country where you worked joined the European Union.
 If you have worked in countries other than Finland, you must attach reliable evidence of your work, such as a certificate of employment or a pay slip, to your application.
 If the certificates are in a language other than Finnish, Swedish or English, send translations of the texts along with copies of the certificates.

-Your amount of adult education allowance is determined by your previous income.
-To get an estimate of the amount of full adult education allowance, use the calculator.
+You can calculate the estimated maximum amount of adult education allowance you will receive using a calculator on our website.
 You can also read more on how the earnings-related component of the allowance is determined.

 Once you have received a decision on your initial application, you can apply to extend your allowance period for the same studies by submitting a further application.
 The application cannot be approved if you have already been granted an allowance for the maximum period of 15 months.